List of United Artists films

 United Artists (UA) is an American film and television entertainment studio founded in 1919 by D. W. Griffith, Charlie Chaplin, Mary Pickford, and Douglas Fairbanks.
 This is a list of feature films originally produced or distributed by United Artists, including those made overseas.

-Note: The MGM films that United Artists distributed are now owned by Warner Bros. (through Turner Entertainment Co.).
+Short subjects distributed by the studio, such as cartoons by Walt Disney Productions and Walter Lantz Productions are not included.

 This list also includes films that received the United Artists copyright.